Pole11/ing-sw-2024-polelli-pozzi-quartieri-tessera/deliverable/uml.md

 ## Enumerations

 We will use some enumerations to define our data types.
-We cannot show all the association with the other classes because graphically it would too confusing.
+We cannot show all the association with the other classes because graphically it would be confused.
 Just remind that these object are actually associated with the classes that make use of them.

 ![enumerations](img/enumerations.svg)